tekktrik/CircuitPythonukiah/README.rst

 * Do what you want with this!
 * You can share these designs and code or any modifications!
-* If you do share, please share it with the same licensing as open source!
+* If you do use or share this, share it with the same licensing!

 This is to ensure that the project remains perpetually open source.